eclipse-tractusx/item-relationship-service/docs/arc42.md

 * 'asBuild' BoM of serialized components
 * provides endpoints for submodel-descriptors
 * start recursive Environmental and Social Standard investigations throughout the network based on the "asPlanned" lifecycle
+* provide grant-controlled recursive traversal of `SingleLevelBomAsPlanned` relationships and aggregate anonymized PURIS payloads into a material tree

 ## Quality goals